 - Meet the citizenship & security requirements to gain SV security clearance for this trade.

-- Applicants must have at least a Masters Degree in Psychology, with an Industrial and Occupational background.
+- Applicants must have a Masters Degree in Psychology, preferably with at least one paper in Industrial and Organisational Psychology.

 - You must be medically fit for service.